 This week we have teamed up with Carine Roman, Chief Customer Officer at Mailchimp.
-To keep up to date with all of the latest news in SaaS, sign up here.

 SaaS companies find success through many avenues, whether they’re charting new territory with their engineering team or realizing a market gap and capitalizing on a need with an easy new tool.
 But those who find sustained growth usually have at least one thing in common: Human connection drives their approach to customer success.

 For more than a year, I’ve seen this firsthand as the Chief Customer Officer at Mailchimp.
 My role is to represent the customers’ perspective—to be their voice inside the organization.
 Mailchimp’s success has always been built on a deep understanding of its customers, so I knew immediately when I joined the company that no orientation, data analysis, or internal workshop would help me learn what I needed to lead us forward.
 Instead, I set out to speak with as many customers as possible within my first 100 days.
 I met one-on-one with dozens of customers and partners across a range of industries, countries, and scales.
 (If you are one of those customers, thank you again for the time you shared.)